JRice15/PolyWolf/README.md

-# AIWolfPy
+# PolyWolf
+By Julian Rice, Arman Rafian, Trevor Kirkby, & Joel Valdovinos

+A project for CSC 570: AI in Games with Dr. Canaan, at California Polytechnic State University.

+## External Resource Acknowledgements
-Create python agents that can play Werewolf, following the specifications of the [AIWolf Project](http://aiwolf.org)

-This has been forked from the official repository by the AIWolf project, and was originally created by [Kei Harada](https://github.com/k-harada).
+This is an agent capable of playing the social deduction game _Werewolf_, following the specifications of the [AIWolf Project](http://aiwolf.org).
+This repository has been forked from [the official repository by the AIWolf project](https://github.com/aiwolf/AIWolfPy), and was originally created by [Kei Harada](https://github.com/k-harada).

+This repository includes the source code for a number of previous years' agents for simulation purposes, which can be found on the [AIWolf site](http://aiwolf.org/en/archives/2620).
+The following agents are included in `other_agents`:
+* HALU
+* Karma
+* OKAMI
+* TakedaAgent
+* TeamSashimi
+* TeamTomato
+* TOKU
+* TOT
+Additionally, multiple sample agents provided by the compeitions organizers are included.

-# Conda Environment
+# Environment Setup
-I (jr) created a conda environment file to the specs of the python packages on the contest server (http://aiwolf.org/python_modules).
-You can create the env like the following, if you have conda set up already:
+A conda environment file is included, which contains the specifications of all python packages needed to run our agent.
+You can create the environment like the following, if you have conda set up already:

 `conda env create -n aiwolf -f env.yml`